Michael Dwyer (architect): Classical controversy

-Burtis, Dwyer was an advocate for New York's prewar, classical style of architecture and a protagonist of its resuscitation.
+Dwyer was an advocate for New York's prewar, classical style of architecture and a proponent of its resuscitation.
 In a 1995 review of architecture's nascent classical revival by The New York Times, reporter Patricia Leigh Brown wrote, "Michael Dwyer...an architect at Buttrick White & Burtis...has recently completed a classical-style yacht" and a "town house on the Upper East Side," a house characterized by Robert A.M.
 Stern, dean of Yale's School of Architecture, as "scholarly...reflecting the elegant manner of Ange-Jacques Gabriel."

 Interviewed by Brown for the article, dean Stern opined that the young classicists were "perhaps the true radicals of their time," whereas architect James Stewart Polshek, formerly dean of Columbia University's School of Architecture called them "bizarrely backward" and "lacking new ideas."
 Asked to weigh in, Yale historian Vincent Scully declared that "classicism speaks fundamentally to what people want: security and dignity and permanence."